fanjingfang/Indian-Monsoon-Rainfall/README.md

 # Indian-Monsoon-Rainfall
-The C++ and Python codes for forecasting the amount of Indian Monsoon Rainfall.
+The C++ and Python codes used for the analysis of the paper "Network-based Approach and Climate Change Benefits for Forecasting the Amount of Indian Monsoon Rainfall".

-All codes will be uploaded soon.
+More details will be added soon.